5 Essential Dog Walking Tips

 1. Get the Right Gear

 With so many great options available for harnesses, collars, and leads, there's no excuse not to keep your dog safe while out and about.
-If you are walking at night time, invest in an LED glowing collar, harness or lead and light up pendant to increase your visibility to passing drivers.
+If you are walking at night time, invest in an reflective collar, harness or lead and light up pendant to increase your visibility to passing drivers.

 Retractable Leads: Be Wary